kleidinc/master_iced_book/src/intro/how_to_learn.md

 2. Then start writing code.The best way to learn is to build something you need from scratch.
-When you go through the process of building, your brain will create more neural pathways between knowledge you came accross, and the harder it is to build something the better your brain will work.
+When you go through the process of building, your brain will create more neural pathways between knowledge you came across, and the harder it is to build something the better your brain will work.

 3. Every compiler error is a way to practice, learn, and apply your earlier learned knowledge.
 Solving serious problems is the best way to learn.